youaregod666/HillOS_TE/README.md

 ## You may want to know this

-This repository has the Libraries from [HillOS (SnowyHill branch)](https://github.com/youaregod666/HillOS/tree/SnowyHill) and everything else from [IMineOS TE](https://github.com/youaregod666/IMineOS_TE/)
+This repository has the Libraries from [HillOS (LittleVally Branch)](https://github.com/youaregod666/HillOS/tree/SnowyHill) and everything else from [IMineOS TE](https://github.com/youaregod666/IMineOS_TE/)

 ## HillOS TE has released!